MarcusGrass/MarcusGrass.github.io/pages/projects/KbdSmp.md

 I had to mess a bit with the firmware to specify that there is an extra core on the RP2040, and to keep `QMK`s hands off of oled state, since that code isn't thread-safe.

+In reality this kind of optimization probably isn't necessary, but if there is work that the keyboard is doing that's triggered by key processing, such as rgb-animations, oled-animations, and similar.
+Offloading that to a separate core could improve performance, allowing more of that kind of work for a given keyboard.

 The code is in my fork [here](https://github.com/MarcusGrass/qmk_firmware/tree/mg/lily58), with commits labeled `[FIRMWARE]` being the ones messing with the firmware.